saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	```
 	![](images/48.png)

 1. Set the correct values for your SAPML configuration using the following commands \(you need to take the missing values in the "<>" brackets from your Service Key\).
-As we are using the trial instance rather than a productive instance we will need to adjust the ML service name
+As we are using the trial instance rather than a productive instance we will also need to adjust the ML foundation service name

 	```
-	cf sapml config set ml_foundation_service_name ml-foundation-trial-beta
 	cf sapml config set auth_server <url>
 	cf sapml config set job_api <JOB_SUBMISSION_API_URL>
 	cf sapml config set retraining_image_api <IMAGE_RETRAIN_API_URL>
+	cf sapml config set ml_foundation_service_name ml-foundation-trial-beta
 	```

 1. When done, enter to check that everything is set correctly